Obituaries for the week of December 6, 2017

 Mr. Hadley is survived by his wife of thirty-six years, Angie Hadley; mother, Stella Hadley; two sons, Claude Hadley Jr. “CJ” and Willie Delmus Hadley “Dale”, both of East Brewton; one daughter, Samantha (Jamie) Kelley of Andalusia; four brothers, Ronnie (Sissy) Hadley, Chester (Diane) Hadley, Gordy (Carmen) Hadley, all of Atmore and Matt (Lisa) Hadley of Berrydale, Fla.; three sisters, Vinnie (Danny) Minchew, Becky Ridlehoover, both of Atmore and Margie (William) Wells of Perdido; six nieces and seven nephews; eight great-nieces and twelve great-nephews and many dear friends.

-Funeral services will be held Friday, December 1, 2017 at 2 p.m. at Atmore Church of God in Atmore, Ala. with Rev. Ray Ward, Rev. Mike Farley and Rev. Doug Greer officiating.
-Interment will follow at Lottie United Methodist Church Cemetery.
+Funeral services were held Friday, December 1, 2017 at 2 p.m. at Atmore Church of God in Atmore, Ala. with Rev. Ray Ward, Rev. Mike Farley and Rev. Doug Greer officiating.
+Interment followed at Lottie United Methodist Church Cemetery.

-Pallbearers will be Little Danny Minchew, Little Willie Hadley, John Curtis Pfeffer, Little Chester Hadley, Jay Clinton, and Jacob Hadley.
+Pallbearers were Little Danny Minchew, Little Willie Hadley, John Curtis Pfeffer, Little Chester Hadley, Jay Clinton, and Jacob Hadley.

-Honorary pallbearers will be Earl (Rick) Wilson, Chris Byrd, Greg Stone, Lawton Shipp, Tyler Presley, Tanner Pfeffer, and Mitch Hadley.
+Honorary pallbearers were Earl (Rick) Wilson, Chris Byrd, Greg Stone, Lawton Shipp, Tyler Presley, Tanner Pfeffer, and Mitch Hadley.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.